kalin-marinov/EdgeDeflector/README.md

 This is a fork of [da2x/EdgeDeflector](https://github.com/da2x/EdgeDeflector).
 The modification, that I perfomed, is adding the functionality to change the search engine as well.

 The desired engine can be configured in the *EdgeDeflector.exe.config*.
 The keyword placeholder will be replaced with the searched string provided from the Search UI.
+In case this parameter is left empty or removed from the configuration, the destination URL will not be modified.

 This only affects urls that are targeted for bing and contain a search query parameter.